-In case of resignation, of definitive incapacity or of death, the President of the Republic is replaced [suppléé] by the President of the National Assembly.
+In case of resignation, of incapacity or of death, the President of the Republic is replaced [suppléé] by the President of the National Assembly.

-In the case that he should himself be in one of the cases above, the replacement is assured by one of the vice presidents of the National Assembly in the order of precedence
+In the case where he himself should be in one of the cases above, the replacement is assured by one of the Vice Presidents of the National Assembly in the order of precedence.